core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Exceeding those in {{Section 11 of RFC7252}}, the request patterns of DoC make it likely that long-lived security contexts are maintained:
-{{amp-0rtt}} goes into more detail on what needs to be done when those are resumed from a new address.
+{{amp-0rtt}} goes into more detail on what needs to be done when those are resumed from a new endpoint.

 IANA Considerations
 ===================